medoni/ArchUnitNet-CheckPublicMethodshaveUnitTests/README.md

 If a fixture is missing or misspelled, the test will fail with the following message:
 ```
-Public methods needs Unit Tests.
-See LINK_TO_WIKI. should Have unit tests Public methods needs Unit Tests.
+Public methods need Unit Tests.
+See LINK_TO_WIKI. should Have unit tests Public methods need Unit Tests.
 See LINK_TO_WIKI." failed:
    System.Collections.Generic.IEnumerable`1<ExampleService.WeatherForecast> ExampleService.Controllers.WeatherForecastController::Get()
 ```